Autism Stem Care • Dual-Modality Protocol

 Is a combined protocol better than a single modality?

 Combined protocols may offer advantages for children with complex or multi-system involvement.
-The most appropriate approach depends on the child’s clinical profile, treatment goals, and the medical team’s assessment.
+The most appropriate approach depends on the child's clinical profile, treatment goals, and the medical team's assessment — there is no universally 'better' choice independent of context.

 Why combine stem cells and exosomes in one protocol?

 Combined protocols are designed around complementary biological behavior.
-Stem cells are often discussed for sustained paracrine activity over time, while exosomes are often discussed for concentrated signaling and broad communication potential.
+Stem cells are discussed for sustained paracrine activity over time, while exosomes deliver concentrated, ready-to-act signaling cargo.
+Together they may broaden the range of biological pathways the protocol can influence.

 Are combined protocols personalized?

 Yes.
-Protocol structure, delivery strategy, and modality mix should be personalized based on symptoms, biological targets, prior history, age, and overall treatment goals.
+Protocol structure, delivery strategy, and modality mix are personalized based on symptoms, biological targets, prior history, age, and overall treatment goals defined with the family.

 Can stem cells and exosomes be given through different delivery routes?

-Depending on the treatment plan, the medical team may use sequential or concurrent delivery through routes selected for the child’s clinical profile and intended biological targets.
+Yes.
+Depending on the plan, the medical team may use sequential or concurrent delivery through routes selected for the child's profile — for example IV MSC infusion combined with intranasal exosome delivery to target both systemic and neural pathways.

 Family-friendly medical travel visual in Istanbul